Do You Have A NDA to Third Party Contract in Place to Protect Your Business?

 It’s not uncommon for some a group of friends to get together and start working without any agreements.
 This can go two ways it either works well or a few of them split.
 If the latter occurs, this could leave you with little protection where someone may walk away with more than just your idea.
-Certainty Solution recommends that you put in place a non-disclosure agreement (NDA) initially.
+We recommend that you put in place a non-disclosure agreement (NDA) initially.

-In a sales-led organization, any new business discussion will not progress unless there is an NDA in place.
+In a sales-led organization, any new business discussion will not progress unless there is a non-disclosure agreement in place.
 This can generate a large volume.

 The NDA can be tricky as there are a few areas to get right.
 Sometimes there a non-standard one which your customer may want to adopt.
-Certainty Solution can assist with NDA’s.
+We can assist with NDA.

-Whether NDA’s or custom business requirements we keep your needs in mind to reflect these in a business agreement.
+Whether a NDA or custom business requirements we keep your needs in mind to reflect these in a business agreement.

 If you are not already doing this; most businesses an NDA is put in place before sending across any bids for sourcing.
 On execution of the NDA bid, documents are released to the supplier.

-Where a business does not have an NDA in place, a supplier found that certain commercial information of their bid response was submitted directly to a competitor.
-Certainty Solution informed them that confidentiality provisions or a non-disclosure agreement (NDA) would have assisted to remind them of what was breached.
+Where a business does not have an NDA in place, recently a supplier found that certain commercial information of their bid response was submitted directly to a competitor.
+We recommend that a confidentiality provisions or a non-disclosure agreement (NDA) would have assisted to remind them of what was breached.

 Get the Correct Paperwork in Place